FAQ

 Is there free parking?
 Is there ADA parking?

-Yes parking is free in our parking lot, located right next to the Perry Street Station and the Caboose Motel.
-There are a limited number handicap parking spots, so arrive early and have your placard visible.
+Yes, parking is free in our lot, located right next to Perry Street Station and the Caboose Motel.
+We have a limited number of handicap-accessible spaces, so please arrive early and ensure your placard is visible.
+During busier runs, overflow parking lots will be used, and our parking attendants will be on-site to direct guests.

 -